• Skip to primary navigation

 How you want the finished piece to look depends on your paint application method.

-For a distressed look with the wood peeking through, one paint color will suffice, whereas some people use two colors of paint to make it look as though the piece has been painted before – this way the base color peeks through.
+For a distressed look with the wood peeking through, one paint color will suffice, whereas some people use two colors to make it look like the piece has been painted before – this way, the base color peeks through.

 Paint the piece all over, and apply a second coat if necessary.
 Then wait for the paint to dry completely.

-1. Apply wax and top layer of paint (optional)
+1. Apply wax and a top layer of paint (optional)

 If you want a second color to show through, you can rub a wax candle over the painted piece once it’s dry.
 The next coat of paint won’t adhere to the wax, and you’ll be able to peel it away for that distressed look.